Common Water Test Parameters Related to Natural Gas Drilling

 |Total Suspended Solids (TSS)||A measure of the visible sediment and particles in the water due to soil, metals, etc.||22% of water wells had measurable TSS levels above 1.0 mg/L. ¹||Causes cloudiness to water.
 No standard for TSS but there is a MCL for Turbidity of 1 NTU which may be produced by about 1 mg/L of TSS.|

 Penn State Extension has many fact sheets and publications that provide more details about these water quality problems and solutions.
-For additional information on all aspects of managing private water wells and springs, contact your local Penn State Extension office or consult our Penn State Extension Water Resources website.
+For additional information on all aspects of managing private water wells and springs, consult our Penn State Extension Water Resources website.

 - Boyer, E. W., B.R.
 Swistock, J. Clark, M. Madden and D.E Rizzo.
 (2011).
 The impact of Marcellus gas drilling on rural drinking water supplies.
 Final report to The Center for Rural Pennsylvania, Harrisburg, PA.
 29 pp. (sampling of 233 water wells in Pennsylvania)